 Similar to us, human beings, cats can suffer from boredom too.
 When your fluffy friend is feeling bored out of its mind, it could indeed stare at birds without making any attempts to hunt them.
 In other words, it’s just a way for the cat to entertain itself from afar without engaging in any activities.

 Boredom can lead to destructive behavior, as well as to obesity.
 Needless to say, both of these outcomes aren’t healthy.
-Check out our articles on toys for bored cats and on toys for overweight cats.
+Check out our articles on toys for cats, which are great for overweight or bored kitties.
 You’ll find a few tips and tricks for keeping boredom at bay and preventing any issues derived from it.

 Young kittens, as well as hyperactive breeds are extremely curious by nature.
 New odors, sights and noises can easily attract their attention.
 The need to satisfy their curiosity will make them do some crazy things, such as pawing at the TV screen whenever it’s showing chirping birds.

 Of course, you can’t really predict where curiosity will take an adventurous cat and what mischief it will do.
 One of the ways to prevent anxiousness from unreachable birds is to distract the cat with something else.
 Investing in a cat tree with multiple entertainment options is an excellent way to keep your furball away from the window or the TV screen.

 Cats are well-known for their territorial ways.
 They can easily get jealous even when it seems like there’s no reason for their jealousy.
 It’s possible for your pet to be jealous of the birds because they get to play in the bird bath or roam the branches in your yard freely.